FransDani/Website/README.md

 This repository contains a collection of website design and development projects I created during my time in college.
 Feel free to explore the source code, use it for learning, or build upon it for your own projects!
 I’ll continue updating this as I add more projects.
+Some of the source code was just customized and provided by our prof.

 ---